RespectForOreos/gilroyhacks/README.md

 # Best ran on Eclipse
-This project is recipe generator that finds you a food to make and recipe to follow along to based on the ingredients you input in
+This project is recipe generator that finds the most compatible recipe for the ingredients you have at home.